Lung Cancer Treatment

 - About one-third of lung cancer patients are diagnosed with localized disease that may be treated by either surgical resection or, if the patient is not a candidate for full surgical resection, with definitive radiotherapy.
 Another third of patients have disease that has already spread to the lymph nodes.
 In these cases, radiation therapy along with chemotherapy and occasionally surgery is used.
 The last third of patients may have tumors that have already spread to other parts of the body via the blood stream and are typically treated with chemotherapy and sometimes with radiation therapy for the relief of symptoms.

 - Surgery with removal of the entire lobe in which the tumor is located, is the primary treatment for patients with early-stage cancer who are in good general health.
-The goal of surgery is to totally eliminate all the tumor cells and thereby provide a cure.
+The goal of surgery is to totally remove all the tumor cells and thereby provide a cure.
 Unfortunately, lung cancers tend to develop in smokers more than 50 years of age, who very often have other lung disease or serious medical conditions that magnify the risk of surgery.
 The location and size of a lung tumor dictate how extensive the operation must be.
-Open thoracotomy or less invasive video-assisted thoracic surgery, using smaller incisions, may be recommended for appropriately selected patients.
+Open thoracotomy or less invasive video-assisted thoracic surgery, or robotic assisted thoracic surgery using smaller incisions, may be recommended for appropriately selected patients.

-- Radiation therapy, or radiotherapy, delivers high-energy x-rays that can destroy rapidly dividing cancer cells.
+- Radiation therapy, or radiotherapy, delivers high-energy x-rays that can destroy rapidly dividing cancer cells or to palliate symptoms or to palliate symptoms.
 It has many uses in lung cancer:

 - As primary treatment